DC Talk - Free At Last | The 100 Greatest Albums in Christian Music

 Intro

-Coming in at #80 in The 100 Greatest Albums in Christian Music
+Appearing in The 100 Greatest Albums in Christian Music, Welcome To Paradise (1976) represents a

 Intro

-Coming in at #81 in The 100 Greatest Albums in Christian Music, Listen
+Appearing in The 100 Greatest Albums in Christian Music, Jesus Freak (1995) represents a defining

 Intro

-Coming in at #82 in The 100 Greatest Albums in Christian Music, 77’s
+Appearing in The 100 Greatest Albums in Christian Music, Love Life (1991) represents a defining moment in

 Intro

-Coming in at #83 in The 100 Greatest Albums in Christian Music, Shaded
+Appearing in The 100 Greatest Albums in Christian Music, Slow Train Coming (1979) captures

 Intro

-Coming in at #84 in The 100 Greatest Albums in Christian Music,
+Appearing in The 100 Greatest Albums in Christian Music, Meltdown (1984) captures an artist at

 Intro

-Coming in at #85 in The 100 Greatest Albums in Christian Music,
+Appearing in The 100 Greatest Albums in Christian Music, Sixpence None

 Intro